rlucente-se-jboss/opendatahub-demo/README.md

 [OpenDataHub](https://opendatahub.io) demo on OpenShift.

 ## Configure the demo
+### One time registry authentication configuration
 With OCP 3.11, the [Red Hat container registry](https://registry.redhat.io) now restricts pulling images to authenticated users.
 To get your credentials, go to the [Red Hat container registry](https://registry.redhat.io) and click on the `Service Accounts` link in the center right of the page.
+You may need to login first using your [Red Hat Customer Portal](https://access.redhat.com) credentials.
 Scroll until you find your account or click `New Service Account` to create one.
 Click on your service account.
-Make sure the `Token Information` tab is selected and copy your username and password to the parameters `OREG_USER` and `OREG_PASS`, respectively, in the `demo.conf` file.
-Make sure the username includes the random number, the vertical bar, and the service account name.
+Make sure the `Docker Login` tab is selected and run the example command on your local computer.
+Inspect the file $HOME/.docker/config.json on your local computer and make sure it only contains the `auths` entry for `registry.redhat.io`.
+Secure copy this to the OpenShift nodes in your OpenShift cluster using:

+    scp ~/.docker/config.json \
+        root@<node-ip-address>:/var/lib/origin/.docker/config.json

+Make sure that the secret `imagestreamsecret` in the `openshift` project on the cluster matches.
+To do that, run the following commands as a user with `cluster-admin` privileges:

+    oc delete secret/imagestreamsecret -n openshift
+    oc create secret generic imagestreamsecret \
+        --from-file=.dockerconfigjson=$HOME/.docker/config.json \
+        --type=kubernetes.io/dockerconfigjson \
+        -n openshift

+Restart the OpenShift compute node.

+### Configure the demo parameters
 Set the three `APB_` parameters to correctly pull the latest [automation broker](http://automationbroker.io/) for your platform.
 The example in the `demo.conf` file is correct for Mac OSX.

-For the `SECRET_NAME`, you can follow the convention of your email address but substitue a dash `-` for the `@` sign (e.g. rlucente-example.com).

 Finally, set the `IP_ADDR`, `DOMAIN`, `MASTER`, and `PORT` to correctly resolve to the OpenShift API on the master node.